bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

 # Bug
 * Didi tips hand should point at dots slide if no dot for annotation is selected.
-* Enter access key on audio fast forward or rewind button

 * Clarify logState labels?
 * Don't make menu move.